 The concept of IPME is a clearly preferable concept to conventional open pit or underground mining in that little surface disturbance occurs, the need for conventional large scale plants and equipment is reduced or eliminated, the permitting cycle for a mining project will be shortened and the ultimate reclamation and restoration of the land and water will be quicker and more efficient.
 In-Situ-Recovery (ISR) is the most advanced and effective means of IPME.

-Until now, there was no leach solution or lixiviant that could dissolve gold in a safe and environmentally friendly manner.
-The use of cyanide or other toxic chemicals was obviously considered too dangerous for the environment.
-The recent introduction of Envirometal’s proprietary eco-friendly and safe process has only now opened the door to the advanced research of the in-situ recovery of gold from underground deposits.
+Until Group 11, there was no leach solution or lixiviant that could dissolve gold in a safe and environmentally friendly manner.
+The recent introduction of our proprietary eco-friendly and safe process has only now opened the door to the advanced research of the in-situ recovery of gold from underground deposits.

-The Envirometal’s unique, environmentally safe solution, is water-based and only includes ingredients approved by the FDA for human consumption, The Envirometal solution is fast and offers comparable leach kinetics to that of high-intensity cyanide, assuring high recovery rates.
+Our unique, environmentally safe solution, is water-based and only includes ingredients approved by the FDA for human consumption, our solution is fast and offers comparable leach kinetics to that of high-intensity cyanide, assuring high recovery rates.

 ISR mining of gold is in its infancy with the first ISR of gold being unintentional, resulting from cyanide seepage from an above-ground tailings impoundment into the ground and subsequently into low-grade gold stopes in a mine in the Northwest Territories in Canada.
 The water, containing trace amounts of gold, was pumped from the workings and used as process water in the mill resulting in slightly higher gold recoveries.